Get a free, no obligation personal loan quote with rates as low as 9.99%

 This can involve having a lien placed on your home in the event that you are sued and have been ordered to pay a specific amount to the plaintiff.
 The judgment lien is placed to ensure that damages will be paid if you’re unable to pay right away.

-Can You Purchase A Car That Already Has A Lien?
+What Happens If You Buy A Car With A Lien?

 In general, if a home has a lien on it and you agree to buy the property, you’ll be assuming responsibility for the lien.
 This is why it’s customary for buyers to hire a lawyer or notary public to search local records for any liens on a home before agreeing to a purchase.